Myrtle Beach business group eMYRge to host founder of craft beer social media platform UnTappd

-MYRTLE BEACH — Entrepreneurs and business people in the technology sector, whether they are startup junkies, designers, marketers or those in programming, are invited to a presentation June 24 by entrepreneur Goerge Taylor.
+MYRTLE BEACH — Entrepreneurs and business people in the technology sector, whether they are startup junkies, designers, marketers or those in programming, met at a presentation June 24 by entrepreneur George Taylor.

 Taylor is a Wilmington, N.C.-based entrepreneur and founder of UnTappd, a social media platform for craft beer lovers.
-The event will be at 5:30 p.m.
-June 24 at the Myrtle Beach Train Depot, 851 Broadway Street.
+The event was at the Myrtle Beach Train Depot.

-"That's going to be big for us," said Barb Royal, executive director of eMYRge, who is hosting the event.
+"That's going to be big for us," said Barb Royal, executive director of eMYRge, who hosted the event.
 "We're really trying to get the community to come out of the woodwork to get a big understanding of our goals and what we're trying to do."

 eMYRge is a nonprofit that has partnered with the city of Myrtle Beach and is creating a coworking space sponsored by HTC Communications, called Aspire Hub. eMYRge will be working in that shared space to create an entrepreneurial ecosystem to connect investors, inventors and mentors for the purpose of economic development in the city.